 Dependant on the phonics group, some children will be given spellings every Friday to be tested the following Friday.
 These will contain tricky/common exception words and sounds they have looked at that week (a useful phonics link can be found at the bottom of the page).
 Please help your child to learn these at home and ensure they have their spelling books every Friday, ready for their new spelling lists.

 Reading for meaning will be undertaken daily in class, where the whole class reads and discusses the text we are studying.
 Individual reading is also conducted regularly in class.
 We encourage you to hear your child read as often as possible.
 As well as assisting your child to become a fluent and accurate reader, talking about what they have read and asking your child questions about their books will also help them to understand.
 Please sign your child’s reading diary if they have read at home

-Getting changed for P.E. can be very busy and clothes can often get mixed up so please ensure that all kit, including footwear is clearly named.
+Getting changed for P.E. and Forest School can be very busy and clothes can often get mixed up so please ensure that all kit, including footwear is clearly named.

 Please note that year 1 and 2 children are entitled to free fruit, but you may still wish to supply your child with a snack for morning break.
 They are also entitled to free lunchtime meals.
 Please see Mrs Mailes at reception if you would like a hot lunch menu.

 As always if you have any concerns or questions I am available before or after school if you wish to discuss anything.